outsinre/outsinre.github.com/_posts/2018-03-20-wireguard.md

 WireGuard does not assume server side or client side.
 They differ in which initiates traffic sending.
 For consistent terminology, I regard peer (B) with public IP as server side while peer (A) censorshipped by firewall as client side.

-Clearly, Peer A, on the initiaive, opens connections to peer B establishing a point-to-point tunnel.
+Clearly, Peer A, on the initiative, opens connections to peer B establishing a point-to-point tunnel.
 With a few arguments adjustment, peer A reaches the whole *10.0.0.0/24* LAN blocks (even machines without WireGuard) via B - the *gateway*.
 A step further, peer A can route all the Internet traffic through B.

 Firstly, we start off by point-to-point link.
 Without explicit notice, the following steps should be executed on both sides.